 - How can you help me afford the home I want?
 Ask the agent what type of home you can expect for the amount you've budgeted and for suggestions on special and new mortgage loan programs and recommended mortgage brokers.
 Also ask about recent insurance and tax changes.

 - How will you communicate with me?
 Will the agent call you or use email?
 How often will you hear from him or her?
 Once a week is a minimum in a stable market, but daily check-ins could be necessary in a hot market.
 And how quickly can he or she respond to calls and questions from you?
 If you're eager to get in and see a house, you may not want to wait a day.

 - How do you organize your work?
 Ask to see logs, checklists, worksheets, and other tools or documents the agent uses to keep track of the various details—from the house search and financing through negotiating an offer and closing the deal.

 - How will your commission be paid?
 If the agent will be representing you exclusively, ask whether he or she expects you to pay the commission instead of the seller.
 (This is rare, as sellers usually pay both agents' commissions; you don't have to agree to this in order to have an agent represent you exclusively.)

 - Who are some past clients I can call as references for you?
 If you think you might hire this agent, be sure to follow through with these calls!

 During the interview, ask the agent questions from the list above.
 Consider how well the agent listens to your concerns and answers your questions clearly and directly.
 Only agree to hire an agent after you've found one you're enthusiastic about.
 Then, commit your agreement to writing, and play fair by not signing up additional agents to help you.

-For more on finding and choosing the best agent, including checklists of interview questions you can print out from a CD-ROM, see the book Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
+For more on finding and choosing the best agent, see the book Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.